Basel's central location makes it a first-class transport hub

 Team building activity in the late afternoon: If you want to discover the concealed treasures, peculiarities and other hidden nooks and crannies of Basel from a slightly different perspective, the city treasure hunt is the ideal activity for you.

-Dinner at the traditional restaurant Zum Braunen Mutz, a five-minute walk from the Radisson Blu Hotel, Basel (or two stops by tram).
+Dinner at the traditional restaurant Schützenhaus Basel, a ten-minute walk from the Radisson Blu Hotel, Basel (or two stops by tram).

 Incentive Sample Programme